moja-global/About_moja_global/working-groups/user-interface/About.md

 ## How can I get involved?

-- If you are interested in getting involved in this working group, there is a weekly meeting that takes place every Thursday.
+- If you are interested in getting involved in this working group, there is a weekly meeting that takes place every Saturday at 10:30 (GMT) / 16:00  (IST) / 5:30 (EST).
 Feel free to stop by then (or any time!) to introduce yourself or send a message in the [#user-interface](https://app.slack.com/client/T1G1M5HPF/C010Z37GL2U) channel of our Slack.
 - If you’re interested in contributing, there is no need to wait for the meeting!
 As a part of the UI working group, there is an abundance of things one can work on.
 We value all kinds of contributions - not just code.
 - We are particularly motivated to support new contributors and people who are looking to learn and develop their skills.
 Setting up the projects, trying them out, reporting bugs, working on good first issues, helping us build a stronger community are great ways to get started.
 - If working with GitHub seems like magic to you or you aren’t clear about the steps, look at our [GitHub Workflow](https://docs.moja.global/en/latest/DeveloperWorkflow/index.html) documentation.
 If you need any help, let us know.
 The community will be more than happy to help you out.